GeForce 700 series: Compute focus SMX improvement

-With GK110, Nvidia opted to increase compute performance.
+With GK110, Nvidia opted to increase computational performance.
 The single biggest change from GK104 is that rather than 8 dedicated FP64 CUDA cores, GK110 has up to 64, giving it 8x the FP64 throughput of a GK104 SMX.
 The SMX also sees an increase in space for register file.
 Register file space has increased to 256KB compared to Fermi.
 The texture cache are also improved.
 With a 48KB space, the texture cache can become a read-only cache for compute workloads.

 New shuffle Instructions

 At a low level, GK110 sees additional instructions and operations to further improve performance.
 New shuffle instructions allow for threads within a warp to share data without going back to memory, making the process much quicker than the previous load/share/store method.
 Atomic operations are also overhauled, speeding up the execution speed of atomic operations and adding some FP64 operations that were previously only available for FP32 data.